Back To Top

 (Image credit: Farrow and Ball)

-A real standout from the launch of Farrow & Ball's new colours is Reduced Green.
+A real standout from the launch of Farrow & Ball's new colours was Reduced Green.
 This shade is very different from the greens that have dominated the trends in recent years.
 While decorating with sage green has been popular in the past, there's been a shift to deeper greens that add depth to a space.

 Reduced Green is a unique shade that appears slightly different depending on the light it's in.
-The brand says that 'the green pigment in the shade has been reduced so much that it's barely there'—some see brown, while others see green.
+The brand says that 'the green pigment in the shade has been reduced so much that it's barely there' – some see brown, while others see green.
 This not only makes it interesting to the eye, but also an incredibly versatile shade to play around with in different rooms in your home.

-3. Elderton by Graham & Brown
+Elderton by Graham & Brown

 brown painted room with wooden furniture